edlund/Mashup/README.md

 I really, really miss ReSharper as a companion during my C# adventures.
 I currently don't write enough C# in my spare time to justify the license cost to myself.

+It also turns out that MusicBrainz will start rate-limiting much, much sooner than the 50 requests/sec they're mentioning in the documentation, at least when you request the same artists over and over.
+This results in a lot of 503 responses from the REST API.
+If the REST API currently satisfies the "running under heavy load" requirement becomes a question of interpretation.
+You can load the REST API pretty heavily without it running into problems, but you will not get the data you want from it.
+Local caching will obviously mitigate this, as mentioned earlier (if, and only if, the usage will most often be of the same artists over and over), but a weekend is only so long.